earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-02-setup-git-bash-and-anacoda.md

 4. If you are unsure about any setting, accept the defaults.
 You can change them later.

-5. To make the changes take effect, close and then re-open your Terminal window.
+5. To make sure that the changes take effect, close and then re-open your Terminal window.

 ### Linux